-- 6.1 Assistive technology (AT) has a key role to play in supporting people to live independently for as long as possible and providing support to family carers to enable them to continue caring for as long as they are able and willing to do so.
-A review is being carried out of Assistive Technology by Adult Social Services, which will lead to the development of a new strategy and approach. - 6.2 A few key issues have been identified during the review that need to be addressed to ensure that the benefits of AT are maximised to prevent, reduce and delay the need for formal care and support and that consideration of assistive technology is fully integrated into practice across all areas of the Department. - 6.3 The report highlights of some of the key areas of work the service is taking forward as part of its service development and testing of future potential application through new pilots, including: - The Herbert Protocol - strengthening working with the reablement service - looking at how AT can support timely discharge from hospital - a pilot to work with the existing Occupational Therapy/Assistant Practitioner service - developing a new training programme for all potential referrers - development work with Amazon - examining in detail reported savings in other authorities to help test our assumptions and inform our model in Norfolk. - 6.4 Data gathered from the new developments and pilots will be evaluated to inform the Full Business Case and development of the benefits model.
+- Assistive technology (AT) has a key role to play in supporting people to live independently for as long as possible and providing support to family carers to enable them to continue caring for as long as they are able and willing to do so.

-7 Recommendations
+A review is being carried out of Assistive Technology by Adult Social Services, which will lead to the development of a new strategy and approach. - 6.2 Some improvements have been identified during the review that will ensure that the benefits of AT are maximised to prevent, reduce and delay the need for formal care and support and that consideration of assistive technology is fully integrated into practice across all areas of the Department. - 6.3 The report highlights of some of the key areas of work the service is taking forward as part of its service development and testing of future potential application through new pilots, including: - a) The Herbert Protocol - b) strengthening working with the reablement service - c) looking at how AT can support timely discharge from hospital - d) a pilot to work with the existing Occupational Therapy/Assistant Practitioner service - e) developing a new training programme for all potential referrers - f) development work with Amazon - g) examining in detail reported savings in other authorities to help test our assumptions and inform our model in Norfolk - Data gathered from the new developments and pilots will be evaluated to inform the Full Business Case and development of the benefits model.

-Digital Innovation and Efficiency Committee Members are asked to:
+7. Recommendations

-- 1. Note progress to date on the review and work in progress. - 2.
-Receive further updates on the development and implementation of the new strategy and model.
+- 7.1 Adult Social Care Committee Members are asked to: - a) Note progress to date on the review and work in progress - b) Agree to receive further updates on the development and implementation of the new strategy and model